norc-heal/heal-data-pkg-guide/docs/overview/what.md

 A *shareable data package* is a version of the data package that has been prepared for submission to a public data repository, and meets the following three requirements:

-1. All of the files are intended for sharing, possibly under a *data use agreement* (DUA) or specific set of restrictions.
+1. All of the files are intended for sharing, either publicly or under a *data use agreement* (DUA) or specific set of restrictions.
 2. Sufficient information on the provenance and terms of use are included to make the data reusable.